Alternative Dispute Resolution Solicitors

 Adjudication

-Adjudication is a method that is available for disputes arising from construction contracts.
-It is a process during which parties in dispute appoint a person to consider the evidence and arguments submitted by both, which then results in a decision that determines the rights and obligations of each party.
+Adjudication is a process through which the parties in dispute appoint a body – for example, a professional organisation or a judge – to consider the evidence and arguments, which then results in a decision that determines the rights and obligations of each party.
+Adjudication is typically a straightforward process, and the final decision is typically binding, unless appealed in court.

 A guide to commercial mediation for business